What happens to Trump’s criminal and civil cases now that he’s been reelected - Local News 8

 “I would fire him within two seconds,” Trump said.

-But until Inauguration Day on January 20, Smith has time to weigh his options on issues the department has never had to confront before.
+The discussions between Smith and DOJ leadership are expected to last several days.

-One early hurdle is whether the Justice Department’s Office of Legal Counsel considers a president-elect to be covered by the same legal protection against prosecution as a sitting president.
-That guidance would determine the next course of action, people briefed on the matter told CNN.
+Justice Department officials are looking at options for how to wind down the two criminal cases while also complying with a 2020 memo from the department’s Office of Legal Counsel about indictments or prosecutions of sitting presidents.

-More than half a dozen people who are close to the special counsel’s office or other top Justice Department officials told CNN they believe Smith doesn’t want to close shop before being ordered to do so or being pushed out by Trump.
+More than a half-dozen people who are close to the special counsel’s office or other top Justice Department officials previously told CNN they believe Smith doesn’t want to close up shop before being ordered to do so or pushed out by Trump.

 Under federal law, Smith must provide a confidential report on his office’s work to the attorney general before he leaves the post.